rgbusato/katacoda/cluster-ip/step1.md

 First we must deploy our Application.
 We will use a Deployment that will ensure that at least 2 application pods are running.

+1. Create a file named `deployment.yaml` with the following content:
 <pre class="file" data-filename="deployment.yaml" data-target="replace">---
 apiVersion: apps/v1
 kind: Deployment